La Vie en rose

 A version in 1977 by Grace Jones was also a successful international hit.
-"La Vie en rose" has been covered by many other artists over the years, including a 1977 version by Bette Midler, a 1993 version by Donna Summer, a 2018 version by Lady Gaga, and a 2019 version by Lucy Dacus.
-Harry James also recorded a version in 1950.
-Bing Crosby recorded the song again for his 1953 album Le Bing: Song Hits of Paris.

 Background and release

-The song's title can be translated as "Life in happy hues", "Life seen through rose-colored glasses", or "Life in rosy hues"; its literal meaning is "Life in Pink."
+The song's title can be translated as "Life in happy hues", "Life seen through rose-coloured glasses", or "Life in rosy hues"; its literal meaning is "Life in Pink."

-The lyrics of "La Vie en rose" were written by Édith Piaf for music composed by Louiguy, and is registered with SACEM.
+The lyrics of the song were written by Piaf, with music composed by Louiguy, and is registered with SACEM.
 It was probably Robert Chauvigny who completed the music.
 When Piaf suggested to Marguerite Monnot that she sing the piece, the latter rejected "that foolishness."
 It was eventually Louiguy who accepted authorship of the music.
 The song was broadcast live before being recorded.
 Piaf offered the song to Marianne Michel, who modified the lyrics slightly, changing "les choses" ("things") for "la vie" ("life").
 In 1943, Piaf had performed at a nightclub/bordello called "La Vie en Rose."
 Initially, Piaf's peers and songwriting team did not think the song would be successful, finding it weaker than the rest of her repertoire.
 Heeding their advice, the singer put the song aside, only to change her mind the next year.
 It was performed live in concert for the first time in 1946.
 It became a favorite with audiences.
-"La Vie en rose" was the song that made Piaf internationally famous, its lyrics expressing the joy of finding true love and appealing to those who had endured the difficult period of World War II.
+"La Vie en rose" was the song that made Piaf internationally famous, its lyrics expressing the joy of finding true love and appealing to those who had endured the hardships of World War II.